pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 Only organizational team members and administrators of a Supporting Organization with Multidev will be able to use this feature.
 Site team members who are associated with the site but not the agency can access Multidev environments via the unique URL, but will not be able to commit code to them.

-### Why can't my Agency Organization own a site?
+### Why can't my Agency workspace own a site?

 Enterprise, Reseller, OEM, and EDU+ organizations own sites.
 Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU organizations support sites.
 This is because an agency's role is to develop, service, and maintain a site on behalf of its owner.
-Read more about owning and supporting sites in our [Organizations](/organizations/#organization-site-association) doc.
+Read more about owning and supporting sites in [Workspaces, Sites, and Teams](/guides/account-mgmt/workspace-sites-teams).

 ### Can I add my own Agency as a Supporting Organization to a client's site?